hercarr/theweather/README.md

 Also, you can see the probability of humidity and rain.

-# The Weather is an Android Application that uses some features on Android like Network Connection and GPS.
+# The Weather is an Android Application

+That uses some features on Android like Network Connection and GPS.